topherbullock/garden-runc-release/docs/rootless-containers.md

 * `gdn` cannot currently run as _any_ non-root user, it must be run as the `rootless` user (see below for how to configure this user)
 * You can only map 1 user into the container
 * Probably lots of other things as well

+## Special Thanks

+A huge thanks to the [OCI community](https://www.opencontainers.org/) (and especially [Aleksa Sarai](https://github.com/cyphar) for their hard work and support in making rootless containers a reality.